FoxRomeo/mqtt-exec/README.md

 - C compiler + make
 - libmosquitto
 - wiringpi
+- openssl

 Example usage
 -------------
 This example shows how to change gpio state on receiving messages:
 `mqtt-gpio -h $mqtt_host -t $topic -g $wiringpi-pin`

+see `mqtt-gpio -?` for all available TLS options

 pin numbering from wiringPi is used: http://wiringpi.com/pins/